LumitoLuma/OpenSSH-for-Windows/README.md

 - Done!
 Enjoy OpenSSH for Windows!

 #### Additional installation instructions (for PowerShell method)

+**ATTENTION: this installation way is deprecated, since there is a [new installation method](#new-method-inno-setup-and-c-beta) that fixes all the issues this method has.**

 In modern versions of Windows, OpenSSH comes preinstalled with your system.
 This script will not overwrite the original files, it will be installed in another directory.
 The problem is that when you install OpenSSH for Windows and you run, for example, `ssh -V`, you will notice that you are running version 7.* of OpenSSH (Windows preinstalled version).
 If you want to run the newer version of OpenSSH, follow this steps:

 -   Open Command Prompt (`cmd.exe`) and type `where ssh.exe`.
 You will se two results: One from System32 and another from Program Files.